python-websockets/websockets/docs/intro/tutorial1.rst

         :param player: :data:`~connect4.PLAYER1` or :data:`~connect4.PLAYER2`.
         :param column: between ``0`` and ``6``.
         :returns: Row where the checker lands, between ``0`` and ``5``.
-        :raises RuntimeError: if the move is illegal.
+        :raises ValueError: if the move is illegal.

     .. attribute:: moves